Important COVID-19 Information

 Can a supervisor send an employee home, even if they employee says they are not sick and will they be paid?

 Supervisors need to ensure the health and safety of all workers.
 A supervisor should send an employee home if they are showing signs or symptoms of COVID-19.
-The employee would be paid a minimum of four hours for the day.
+Employees are eligible for up to three paid COVID sick days to a maximum of $200 per day.

 We will provide job-protected leave to employees in isolation or quarantine due to COVID-19, or those who need to be away from work to care for children because of school or day care closures.
 Employee will not be required to provide a medical note if they take the leave.